 In older adults, creatine may boost brain function, protect against neurological diseases and reduce age-related loss of muscle and strength (32).

-11Creatine in Bang energy increases energy production.
+11Creatine found in energy drinks increases energy production.
 Creatine supplements increase your phosphocreatine stores, allowing you to produce more ATP energy to fuel your muscles during high-intensity exercise (33).

 During exercise, ATP is broken down to produce energy.

 The rate of ATP resynthesis limits your ability to continually perform at maximum intensity — you use ATP faster than you reproduce it.